-Following this example, Bayer along with two other companies established the European Union working group on IRM and developed together a harmonised IRM plan specific for the EU which was implemented until the 2011 growing season (reported on in 2012, see Monsanto Europe S.A.
-(2012)).
+Following this example, Bayer along with two other companies established the European Union working group on IRM and developed together a harmonised IRM plan specific for the EU which was implemented until the 2011 growing season (reported on in 2012, see Annex 1: Monitoring report 1.8).
 This plan enabled the implementation of the management strategy described in Appendix II of the notification submitted to the French Commission du Génie Biomoléculaire (Monsanto Company, 1995), and has been based on published research, current EU legislation, the European Commission's Scientific Committee on Plants (SCP) opinion on IRM and practical experience gained during the implementation of IRM plans in other parts of the world.

-Meanwhile, EFSA published an updated guidance document on PMEM of GM crops as well as 11 specific opinions on the monitoring conducted by Bayer on MON 810 in the 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 growing seasons (EFSA, 2012c, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021, 2022).
+Meanwhile, EFSA published an updated guidance document on PMEM of GM crops as well as 11 specific opinions on the monitoring conducted by Bayer on MON 810 in the 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 growing seasons (Annex 2: EFSA statements 2.9 to 2.26).
 One of the elements described in the original plan was to update it in view of the findings and new scientific information.
-Taking into account the related EFSA opinions, the historical data on Bt-maize cultivation, data in the scientific literature, and the experience gained from IRM plans established in other regions, the CropLife Europe Monitoring working group updated the IRM plan in 2017 and amended in 2019 (see Appendix 6).
+Taking into account the related EFSA opinions, the historical data on Bt-maize cultivation, data in the scientific literature, and the experience gained from IRM plans established in other regions, the CropLife Europe Monitoring working group updated the IRM plan in 2017 and amended in 2019, 2021 and 2023 (see Appendix 6).
 The purpose of the IRM plan is to proactively monitor the potential development of target pest resistance to the Cry protein(s) expressed in single Bt maize events in the EU.
 This harmonised IRM plan contains guidance on the following key elements: (1) refuge implementation; (2) resistance monitoring in the target pests; (3) growers complaint system; (4) remedial plan in case of Bt maize failure to protect against target pests; and (5) communication and grower education.